KewForest-CS-2018-19/ort-tracking-advanced-cs-18-19/README.md

-# flask-app-da
-# different from aws tutorial
+ORT Tracker is an application developed by the Upper School Advanced Computer Science Class for the Kew Forest Community.
+It is coded to provide an easy, accesible way to track food waste and serves as an initiative to reduce the amount of food we waste here at the Kew Forest School.
+ORT Tracker allows for students to have an interactive experience while learning about the food they waste.
+In addition, ORT Tracker serves as an opportunity to bring the upper and lower school together to work in unison to provide an application that will benefit the whole Kew Forest Community.

+The ORT tracker is a Python Flask application.

+set up a virtual environment
-Davids-Air:flask-app-da davidaronson$ python3 -m venv virt
+$ python3 -m venv virt

+activate it on Mac
-Davids-Air:flask-app-da davidaronson$ . virt/bin/activate
+$ . virt/bin/activate
-opn pC virt\Scripts\activate
+on PC virt\Scripts\activate

+run it: $ python application.py
-(virt) Davids-Air:flask-app-da davidaronson$ pip install flask==1.0.2
+(virt) Dn$ pip install flask==1.0.2

-(virt) Davids-Air:flask-app-da davidaronson$ pip install awsebcli --upgrade
+(virt) $ pip install awsebcli --upgrade

-(virt) Davids-Air:flask-app-da davidaronson$ pip install -r requirements.txt
+(virt) $ pip install -r requirements.txt

 eb init -p python-3.6 ort-tracker --region us-east-2 eb deploy

-flask-app-da

-What I will change in the code is after creating an account or loging into their account is a quiz.
-The quiz will be 3 pages long with 10 questions per page.
-Then a result page will go up, changing the page where the blog posts are with a list of products and a graph of what the persons skin concerns are.